The-Doraemonians/Brocc_Li/report/main.typ

 #heading(numbering: none)[Abstract]

 Maintaining a healthy diet is a significant challenge for many, often due to a lack of personalized, accessible, and affordable guidance.
 This report details the design and implementation of Brocc Li, a personalized diet management companion developed to address this gap.
-Brocc Li utilizes a large language model (LLM) agent built on a modular, tool-based architecture.
+Brocc Li utilizes LLM agent built on a modular, tool-based architecture.
 The system takes user-specific inputs—such as age, dietary goals, and restrictions—and leverages a suite of specialized tools to perform tasks including preference extraction, recipe searching via web scraping, and nutritional analysis.
 The primary outputs are comprehensive 7-day meal plans, cost-effective shopping lists, and detailed diet reports with actionable recommendations.
 Evaluation with test users yielded positive feedback on the system's utility and user-friendliness.
 However, the project also highlighted key challenges, primarily the data reliability issues inherent in web scraping and the computational complexity of real-time planning.
-This report discusses these findings, the system's architecture, and outlines a roadmap for future work focused on enhancing data source reliability and optimizing algorithmic performance.
+This report discusses these findings, the system's architecture, and outlines a roadmap for future work.

 Check the Github repo for more details.
 #footnote[https://github.com/The-Doraemonians/Brocc_Li]